Skip to main content

 11.4.9.
 Building on brownfield sites

 VSB - Technical University of Ostrava builds on brownfield sites wherever possible, avoiding the use of greenfield land.
-For instance, the Faculty of Safety Engineering is now housed in a repurposed building that was previously a kindergarten.
+For instance, the Faculty of Safety Engineering is housed in a repurposed building that was previously a kindergarten.
 Rather than constructing on a greenfield site, the University renovated these existing premises to serve the needs of the faculty.
-This approach is part of the university’s broader commitment to efficient functioning, as outlined in our Strategic Plan under Priority C Efficient Funtioning, which aligns with the United Nations Sustainable Development Goals (SDGs).
+This approach is part of the university’s broader commitment to efficient functioning, as outlined in our Strategic plan of VSB-TUO 2021–2027 under Priority C Efficient Funtioning, which aligns with the United Nations Sustainable Development Goals (SDGs).

 The REFRESH project also emphasises revitalising existing spaces rather than constructing new buildings on undeveloped land.